nejcmacek/IN4086-14-InfoVis/backend/readme.md

 There's several python dependencies that need to be installed in order to run the backend server:

+- `flask`,
-- `flask`
+- `flask-restful`, and
-- `flask-restful`
+- `pandas`.

 ## Setup

-1. Create directory `backend/flight_data`
+1. Create directory `backend/flight_data`.
-2. Copy flight data into the said directory
+2. Copy flight data into the said directory.
-3. Run `server.py`
+3. Run `server.py`.
 4. The server is running on [localhost:5002](http://localhost:5002).
-You can make `GET` requests like this: http://localhost:5002/randomflighthistory?amount=3
+You can make `GET` requests like this: http://localhost:5002/randomflighthistory?amount=3.